-B. Companies under the Companies Act
+Companies under the Companies Act

-With effect from April 1, 2014, the Companies Act, 2013 has replaced the previous Companies Act, 1956.
-The Companies Act, 2013 sets out, inter alia, provisions related to incorporation of a company, issuance of shares, roles and responsibilities of directors, dissolution of a company (winding up), etc.
+The Companies Actsets out, inter alia, provisions related to incorporation of a company, issuance of shares, roles and responsibilities of directors, dissolution of a company (winding up), etc.

 The authority that oversees companies and their compliances is the Registrar of Companies ("RoC").
-Companies may either be 'private lim- ited companies' or 'public limited companies'.
+Companies mainly may either be 'private limited companies' or 'public limited companies'.

-i.
 Private Limited Company

 A private limited company has certain distinguishing characteristics.
-It must, in its articles of association, restrict the right to transfer shares; the number of members in a private limited company is minimum of 2 and a maximum of 200 members (excluding the present and past employees of the company); its Articles of Association must prohibit any invitation to the public to subscribe to the securities of the company.
+It must, in its articles of association, restrict the right to transfer shares; the number of members in a private limited company is minimum of 2 and a maximum of 200 members (excluding the present and past employees of the company)5; its articles of association must prohibit any invitation to the public to subscribe to the securities of the company.

-Under the Companies Act, 2013, a natural person who is an Indian citizen whether resident in India or otherwise can incorporate a one person company.
-For the purpose of this, resident in India means a person who has stayed in India for a period not less than one hundred and twenty days during the immediately preceding financial year.
+Under the Companies Act, a natural person who is an Indian citizen whether resident in India or otherwise can incorporate a one person company.
+For the purpose of this, resident in India means a person who has stayed in India for a period not less than one hundred and eighty two days during the immediately preceding financial year.6